danielodicho/youtube_trending_dashboard/stage1.md

 **Describe what data is stored in the database.
 (Where is the data from, and what attributes and information would be stored?)**

-    - According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes).
+-According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes).
 Note that they’re not the most-viewed videos overall for the calendar year”.
 This dataset includes a wide range of metrics, (ex:video_id, title, publishedAt, channelId, channelTitle, categoryId, trending_date, tags, view_count	, likes, dislikes, comment_count, thumbnail_link, comments_disabled, ratings_disabled, description)
 The direct source for the data can be found here.

 **What are the basic functions of your web application?
 (What can users of this website do?
 Which simple and complex features are there?)**